 Once you have established some savings strategies, consider the goals you want to accomplish — both short and long term.
 For instance, do you want to pay down debt so you can do more with your money?
 Would you like to become a homeowner in the next few years?
 Are you thinking of starting a college fund for your child?
 Whatever your goals, your Credit Union wants to work with you.
 Our teammembers can help with your short-term goals such as paying down debt, or buying a home or car.

 We also partner with Greenpath Financial Wellness where you can receive confidential counseling services to help you manage debt, create a budget, prepare for homeownership and more.

-For longer-term goals such as creating or reviewing your investing strategy, boosting your retirement savings or managing your estate-planning and insurance needs, our financial advisors* will review your unique situation and help you develop an action plan.
+For longer-term goals such as creating or reviewing your investing strategy, boosting your retirement savings or managing your estate-planning consider meeting with a professional financial advisor.

 Other Resources to Help you Make the Most of Your Money